 A core feature of collaborative divorce is the signed participation agreement, in which both spouses pledge transparency, good-faith negotiation, and a commitment to resolving all issues without going to court.
 If either party chooses litigation, the collaborative attorneys must withdraw, reinforcing the shared goal of reaching a mutually acceptable settlement.

-Family Bridge Mediation serves as a collaboratively trained mental health neutral in the collaborative divorce process.
-In this role, the neutral professional:
+Family Bridge Mediation’s founder, Amanda Powell, serves as a collaboratively trained mental health neutral in collaborative divorce processes.
+In this role, as a neutral mental health professional, she: